u23608821/COS221_Assignment_5/API_Documentation.md

 }
 ```

+## SQL Injection Prevention

+All API endpoints are protected against SQL injection attacks.
+The API uses prepared statements, parameter binding, and input validation to ensure that user input cannot manipulate SQL queries to perform unauthorized actions on the database.

+- **Prepared statements:** The API uses prepared statements with parameter binding (`?` placeholders) for all SQL queries that include user-supplied input.
+This ensures that user data is never directly inserted into SQL strings, but is instead safely passed to the database engine as parameters.
+- **Parameter Binding:**
+  All user input is passed as parameters to prepared statements, which ensures that the database treats them as data, not executable code.
+This prevents attackers from injecting malicious SQL code through user input.
+- **Input Validation:**
+  The API validates and sanitizes all input fields before using them in queries.
+This includes checking types, lengths, patterns, and allowed values for all parameters.

+Attackers cannot inject SQL code through API parameters, as all input is treated as data, not executable code.
+Even if a user submits special characters or SQL keywords in their input, these will not affect the query logic or compromise the database.

 ## Request Format

 All requests to the API should be made using the `POST` method.
 The request body should be in `JSON` format, and the content type should be set to `application/json`.
 Use a `type` parameter to specify the type of request being made.